 When sharing the Business Case, it is essential to assemble the key players and succinctly articulate the data and recommendations with passion and excitement.
 It is most helpful to “divide and conquer” prior to the big meeting.
 In doing so, you can hold 1:1 sessions with key senior leaders and give them a “heads up” of what is to come regarding your ideas.
 In that way, you align your allies and receive feedback that will allow you to best customize the case/strategy to meet senior leader needs and ensure your success.

 Once the Business Case is approved, you will need to define the critical elements of your Talent Management Strategy.
 The ideal situation is to create an integrated talent strategy where all the elements are linked together.
-However, sometimes, reality dictates another approach.
-We have to keep in mind that as we initiate this new talent strategy, we may need to take baby steps.
+However, sometimes, reality dictates a different approach.
+It is important to keep in mind that as we initiate this new talent strategy, we may need to take baby steps.
 In doing so, we build our credibility with our business partners and grow their trust.
 As you are assembling the strategy pieces, consider the following:

-6. Succession Planning: Complete talent profiles; Hold talent reviews and calibrate; Identify hi potentials and create talent pools.
+- Succession Planning: Complete talent profiles; Hold talent reviews and calibrate; Identify high potentials and create talent pools.